leihs/leihs_documentation/sources/authentication/index.md

   * enable requested features (in the future)

-  * user and group management via sync service and API.
+  * user and group management via sync service and API ✓
-    * done for users
-    * API done for groups, sync pending

-  * seperate authentication into own service (new)
+  * seperate authentication into own service (NEW PROPOSAL)

 * simplify authentication code and methods:

-  * rewrite Password Authentication (done)
+  * rewrite Password Authentication ✓

-  * add Switch/AAI authentication (done)
+  * add Switch/AAI authentication, maybe this should (have) be(en) an external service ✓

   * add e-mail authentication:
     * very cheap to implement (see ^email1)
     * needs no additional setup from the administrator (email setup is required at any rate)
     * quite secure
     * SIMPLE and AVAILABLE

   * add LDAP authentication (maybe)